 Andreas Prahl is a Researcher at Ecologic Institute in the field of energy and climate.
 His research focuses on economic evaluation of policy instruments, in particular in the fields of energy efficiency and renewable energy.
 He works in German and English and has a good knowledge of Spanish.

-At Ecologic Institute, Andreas currently supports Dr. Hans-Joachim Ziesing in his work with the German energy transition expert commission, analyzing the progress of the German energy transition.
-He furthermore provides scientific support in the areas of renewable energies and combined heat and power for the Federal Ministry for Economic Affairs and Energy (BMWi).
-Moreover, Andreas Prahl is involved in the Assessment of Climate Change Policies in the Context of the European Semester, where he carries out the German and Malta case studies for the European Commission's Directorate-General Climate Action.
-He also contributed to the recently finalized Mid-term Evaluation of the Renewable Energy Directive driven by REFIT on behalf of the European Commission's Directorate-General for Energy.
+At Ecologic Institute, Andreas currently supports Dr. Hans-Joachim Ziesing in his work with the German energy transition expert commission, analyzing the progress of the German energy transition on behalf of the Federal Ministry for Economic Affairs and Energy.
+Moreover, Andreas Prahl is assessing Climate and Energy Policies in the Context of the European Semester and the Energy Union, for the European Commission's Directorate-General Climate Action.
+He furthermore coordinates Ecologic Institute's work on the Horizon 2020 research project multEE, which deals with multi-level governance of energy efficiency.

 Before joining Ecologic Institute, Andreas Prahl worked as a researcher at the Institute for Ecological Economy Research (IÖW).
-He was part of a team that developed a model to assess the value added and employment impacts of renewable energy expansion.
-The model was utilized in several studies for the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as well as for other public and private institutions.
-Additionally, he further developed the model's methodology, creating another model to determine the value added and employment effects of renovating buildings to increase energy efficiency.
+He was part of a team that developed economic models to assess the value added and employment impacts of renewable energy expansion and building refurbishments.
+The models were utilized in several studies for the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as well as for other public and private institutions.